-If you've flown internationally for while you probably have some experience with having to spray the aircraft before beginning descent or even having to spray the aircraft after arrival and then having to seal the cabin for ten minutes as the passengers look at you with accusing eyes.
+If you've flown internationally for more than a few years, you probably have some experience with having to spray the aircraft before beginning descent or even having to spray the aircraft after arrival and then having to seal the cabin for ten minutes as the passengers look at you with accusing eyes.
 "Couldn't you have gotten us out of this, captain?"
 In my charter GV years we had flight attendants keep a supply of half-spent spray cans so they could spray the entry door into fooling the inspectors that the cabin had been sprayed.
 I'll leave the ethical questions to you.
 For me, I don't like having aerosols on the aircraft so I would just assume have the inspectors bring the spray and let them spray.
 Australia may be my favorite country on earth and it seems like a small price to pay, mate.

 - Disinsection is permitted under international law in order to protect public health, agriculture and the environment.
 The World Health Organization and the International Civil Aviation Organization stipulate two approaches for aircraft disinsection--

 - Spraying — spray the aircraft cabin, with an aerosolized insecticide, while passengers are on board or